-16 Loans from financial organizations
+9 Loans from financial organizations

-Loans from financial organizations includes short-term loans received from commercial banks.
-The average interest rate of received loans is 12-13 percent.
-The property and guarantees owned by the company's shareholders served as collateral for the mentioned loans.
+Loans from financial organizations include short-term loans received from commercial banks.
+The average interest rate of received loans is 9.25-13 percent.
+The property and guarantees owned by the company's shareholders served as collateral for the loans mentioned.

-17 Borrowings from shareholders
+Borrowings from shareholders 10

-On the basis of the public offer, the company also attracted interest-bearing short-term borrowings from shareholders of the Company.
-These are unsecured short-term borrowings.
+Based on the public offer, the company also attracted interest-bearing short-term loans from individuals who are shareholders of the company.
+These loans are unsecured short-term loans with an annual interest rate of 12.5%.